djalmajr07/topbottombank/README.md

 2. Customers ceasing to buy after a certain period.

 ## Output
-1. What is the company's current Churn rate?
+1. What is the company's current churn rate?
-2. How does the churn rate vary by month?
+2. How the churn rate vary by monthly?
-3. What is the expected return in terms of revenue, if the company uses its model to avoid churn?
+3. What is the expected return in terms of revenue if the company uses this model to avoid churn?
-4. How does the model perform in classifying customers as churns?
+4. What is the model performance in find churn clients?
+5. What is the bank profit if the recovery works as planed?

 ## Tasks